 In tallying the results of the voting, the Company will count all properly executed and unrevoked proxies that have been received in time for the Meeting.
-To hold a meeting of shareholders, a quorum of the Shares is required to be represented either in person or by proxy at the Meeting.
+To hold a meeting of shareholders, a quorum of the Shares is required to be represented either virtually or by proxy at the Meeting.

-A simple majority of affirmative votes cast in person or by proxy at the Meeting is required to pass the resolution(s) contemplated by Proposals One and Three
+A simple majority of affirmative votes cast online virtually or by proxy at the Meeting is required to pass the resolution contemplated by Proposal Two.